 At the foothill of the Himalayas, Corbett draws visitors in with its diverse landscapes.
 It must be explored in two parts.
 The lower level’s riverine is home to crocodiles, swamp deer and elephants.
 While the upper level reveals more birdlife and animals like mountain goats, serow and black bears.
 It was once home to a legendary tiger named Khali, after the WWE heavyweight champion Great Khali, who was one of the most feared tigers around.

 Kanha Tiger Reserve

 While wandering or driving through the forest on the lookout for tigers, you’ll bump into a whole range of other wildlife.
-From leopards and sloth bears, to honey badgers and antelopes.
-This is the only place in the country where you can see wild hard ground barasinghas, a rare species of deer.
+From leopards and sloth bears to honey badgers and antelopes.
+This is the only place in the country where you can see wild hard ground barasinghas.

 Bandhavgarh Tiger Reserve

 Also in Madhya Pradesh, Bandhavgarh is one of India’s most well-known reserves.
-It is said to contain the highest known density of tigers in India, meaning you’ve got a pretty good chance of seeing the big cats.
-Within the park there’s an ancient fort, believed to be around 2000 years old.
+It is said to contain the highest known density of tigers in India, although some people beg to differ.
+Either way, you’ve got a pretty good chance of seeing the big cats.
+Within the park there’s an ancient fort, believed to be some 2000 years old.

 Bandhavgarh was once one of the few places where white tigers could be seen in the wild.
 Out of the six subspecies of tigers; Sumatran, Amur, Bengal, Indochinese, South China and Malayan, it’s generally Bengal that are known to develop this appearance.
 For this to happen, both parents must carry the gene for white colouring – something that only happens naturally about once in 10,000 births.